 "Overall, the amount of rain in each given year hasn't been a record breaker, but it's the individual events that are producing at times, a month's worth of rain in 48 hours or less.
 This is what's become more common, thus the reason we are hearing of mudslides more often," she said.

-an independent research organization studying changes in climate, those heavy downpours are increasing in frequency:
+According to Climate Central, an independent research organization studying changes in climate, those heavy downpours are increasing in frequency:

 To measure these trends, researchers examined the number of calendar days each year yielding between a quarter-inch and 2 inches of rain, from 1950 through 2017.